 In the late 1940s, the Y gave a 21-acre parcel of land to the community to create War Memorial Park.

-In the mid-1950s, a capital renovation campaign enabled the Y to renovate it worn out facility.
+In the mid-1950s, a capital renovation campaign enabled the Y to renovate its worn-out facility.
 In 1968, the first major facility addition was completed, which included a second swimming pool, gymnasium, locker rooms, meeting rooms, and offices.
-At that time, membership of the Y was approximately 1,500 people.
+At that time, membership in the Y was approximately 1,500 people.
 The Y also added a new program thrust to include service to the “whole family.”

 By the early 1980s, the Y membership exceeded 6,000 people.
-Programs were added to serve preschoolers, seniors and the handicapped populations.
+Programs were added to serve preschoolers, seniors and the disabled populations.

-In 1987, a capital campaign succeeded in renovating the entire facility and added a running track, an enlarged gymnasium, cardio-vascular training area, and strength training room, offices, meeting rooms, and made the facility handicapped accessible.
+In 1987, a capital campaign succeeded in renovating the entire facility and added a running track, an enlarged gymnasium, a cardiovascular training area, and strength training room, offices, meeting rooms, and made the facility handicapped accessible.

 In the past decade, the need for quality, affordable child care became apparent and the YMCA responded with a complete child care service and the establishment of the Y’s new preschool, the Children’s Center for Creative Learning at Edgeworth Elementary School.
 The Y also expanded its service areas to include not only the Quaker Valley School District, by the school districts of the Moon Area, Cornell, and Ambridge.